allenai/allenact/projects/tutorials/minigrid_tutorial.md

 # Experiment configuration file

-Our experiment consists of training a basic model with memory to complete each task, running in parallel with validation on a small set of tasks, and a second step where we test all saved checkpoints with a larger set of tasks.
+Our experiment consists of:
+- Training a basic model with memory to complete each task
+- Validation on a small set of tasks running in parallel with training
+- A second step where we test saved checkpoints with a larger set of tasks.
-The entire configuration for the experiment, including training, validation and testing, is encapsulated in a single class implementing an `ExperimentConfig`.
+The entire configuration for the experiment, including training, validation and testing, is encapsulated in a single class implementing an `ExperimentConfig` abstraction.
 For this tutorial, we will follow the config under [projects/tutorials/minigrid_tutorial.py](./minigrid_tutorial.py).

 The `ExperimentConfig` abstraction, which is the one used by an